 Shipping delays and high logistics costs

-The tariffs will not just jack up your dropshipping product prices; they also will hit logistics and shipping.
+The tariffs will not just jack up your dropshipping product prices; they will also hit logistics and shipping.
 Expect:

 - Slower delivery times: Customs checks will get tighter due to tariffs, leading to longer shipping times.
 Customers want fast delivery, so delays can lead to unhappy shoppers and bad reviews.